UVMAirLabTrack/Track23/CoreRaspberry/control/light_states_readme.txt

-To set the light states, the text file uses 3 integers.
-1 2 3 the first controls one pair of lights with the values below the second controls the other pair the third is the light timing. or how long that state remains active
+To set the light states, the text file uses 5 integers.
+1 2 3 4 5

+The first 4 control the color of the light

+the fifth is the light timing. or how long that state remains active, in seconds

   case 0:
   color = Off;